NexusGPU/tensor-fusion-site/docs/en/guide/comparison/compare-with-hami.md

 # Compare with HAMi

-[HAMi](https://github.com/Project-HAMi/HAMi) is a popular GPU pool management solution, offering fractional GPU feature and customized GPU resource request based Kubernetes scheduler and device plugin to inject hooked CUDA library.
+[HAMi](https://github.com/Project-HAMi/HAMi) is a popular GPU pool management solution, offering fractional GPU and dynamic MIG features for multi-vendor GPU/NPUs.

-TensorFusion not only offers fractional GPU feature by ResourceLimiter, but also offers real GPU virtualization and isolation by completely different technology.
+Compare to HAMi, TensorFusion not only offers fractional GPU, but also offers real GPU virtualization, isolation, remote sharing, live migration by completely different technology, with more features and enterprise-grade features and cloud vendor integration.

-TensorFusion's scheduler is NOT Kubernetes scheduler plugin, it's GPU-first design and standalone component, take effect through Pod mutation webhook.

 ### Features